openkruise/kruise-game/docs/en/user_manuals/network.md

 ElbIds

 - Meaning: the ELB instance ID.
-You can fill in multiple ids.
+You can fill in multiple ids. （at least one）
 - Value: in the format of elbId-0,elbId-1,...
 An example value can be "lb-9zeo7prq1m25ctpfrw1m7,lb-bp1qz7h50yd3w58h2f8je"
 - Configuration change supported or not: yes.
 You can add new elbIds at the end.
 However, it is recommended not to change existing elbId that is in use.